-Christopher is the Founder and Director of Jolabokaflod CIC and its sister company, Jolabokaflod Book Campaign Ltd. He also owns and runs CopyGhosting Publishing Services, a freelance vehicle for editorial, writing and digital marketing projects, serves as Head of Crowdfunding at CrowdPatch, the crowdfunding platform for entrepreneurs, and acts as Editor and Development Executive for the Insight Film Festival: an international exhibition, awards programme and events organisation (HQ in Manchester, UK) that encourages filmmakers to engage with the broad theme of ‘faith’.
-He hosts and manages the active crowdfunding Meetup group, The Wisdom of Crowdfunding, which meets every Monday morning at the Syrup of Soot café in London (near the British Museum).
+Christopher is the Founder and Director of Jolabokaflod CIC and its sister company, Jolabokaflod Book Campaign Ltd. He also owns and runs CopyGhosting Publishing Services, a freelance vehicle for editorial, writing and digital marketing projects, serves as Director of Crowdfunding at CrowdPatch, the crowdfunding platform for social entrepreneurs, and acts as Editor and Development Executive for the Insight Film Festival: an international exhibition, awards programme and events organisation (HQ in Manchester, England) that encourages filmmakers to engage with the broad theme of ‘faith’.
+He hosts and manages the active Meetup group, The Wisdom of Coffee, which meets every Monday morning in central London to discuss members’ ideas, dreams, projects and businesses informally over a hot cuppa.

-Jolabokaflod CIC is an early adopter and champion of the blockchain platform for smart contracts launched by the Smart Startup Company, which is currently engaged in a pre-ICO round.
+Jolabokaflod CIC is an early adopter and champion of the blockchain platform for smart contracts launched by the Smart Startup Company, which is engaged in attracting equity investment.

 Christopher helped to pioneer and establish World Book Day in the UK book trade; he served on the steering committee for the inaugural event in 1996-7.
 He also worked as Consultant Producer and Writer for the mid-1990s ITV book series, You’re Booked!, and served as Research Director of StoryCode, a web 2.0 recommendation engine for fiction readers, which launched at the London Book Fair in March 2005 and featured on the BBC TV show, Dragon’s Den, in September 2006.